-No person who is employed or engaged by the District may inflict or cause to be inflicted corporal punishment on a student.
+No person who is employed or engaged by the District may inflict or cause corporal punishment on a student.
 Corporal punishment does not include, and district personnel are permitted to use, reasonable force as needed to maintain safety for other students, school personnel, or other persons, or for the purpose of self-defense.